juanvallejo/go-tetris/README.md

-go-tetris
+go-tictactoe
 =========

-Simple tetris game written in Go, using an opengl-based graphics library.
+Simple tic-tac-toe game written in Go, using an opengl-based graphics library.

 ## Building